 Survivor' benefits Disability benefits Unemployment benefits Bsu bdi yunsv, byr, bunct_s py110g py130g py090g bsu is derived from py110g bdi is derived from py130g 3 comp. in EUROMOD: byr (early retirement), yunsv (severance pay) & bunct_s (unempl. ben.); byr & yunsv are derived using EU-SILC (py090), Nat.
 SILC & external admin. info; bunct_s is EUROMOD simulated.
 Long-term work payment (bunct01_s) is not yet part of 2016 SILC data.
-Housing allowances Bho hy070g bho is derived from hy070g Family/children related allowances bchor, bch00_s, bchba_s, bplct_s bmaprnc_s, bmaprct_s, bmact_s bmaed_s bchmp_s hy050g all "s" variables are EUROMOD simulated benefits; bchor is merged from Nat.
-SILC Universal child benefit (bchnm_s) not yet recorded in 2016 SILC.
-Education related allowances bed bed py140g bed is derived from py140g Sickness benefits bhl py120g bhl is derived from py120g Social exclusion not elsewhere classified bsa00_s, bsals hy060g bsa00_s is EUROMOD simulated benefit; bsals is derived using EU-SILC (hy060g), Nat.
+Housing allowances Bho hy070g bho is derived from hy070g Family/children related allowances bchor, bch00_s, bchba_s, bplct_s bmaprnc_s, bmaprct_s, bmact_s bmaed_s bchmp_s hy050g all "s" variables are EUROMOD simulated benefits; behor is merged from Nat.
+SILC Universal child benefit (behnm_s) not yet recorded in 2016 SILC.
+Education related allowances bed py140g bed is derived from py140g Sickness benefits bhl py120g bhl is derived from py120g Social exclusion not elsewhere classified bsa00_s, bsals hy060g bsa00_s is EUROMOD simulated benefit; bsals is derived using EU-SILC (hy060g), Nat.
 SILC & external admin.
 Info Tax on income and social contributions (-) tin_s, ils_sicee, ils_sicse hy140g EUROMOD data includes 3 simulated components; tin_s refers to final tax liability (for 2007 incomes). hy140g also refers to final tax liability; among other components it includes any tax reimbursement received in 2007 (also for income received in previous years); Regular taxes on wealth (-) tpr hy120g tpr is derived from hy120g

-4.3 Validation of incomes inputted into the simulation
+4.3.
+Validation of incomes inputted into the simulation

-Table 4.2 shows that the number of employed in EUROMOD data for 2015 is well aligned with external statistics (with a ratio of 0.96 between the two values).
-It is slightly worse for 2016, i.e., 0.94.
-The number of unemployed is also well aligned in 2015 (with a ratio of 1.13 compared to external statistics).
-The number of unemployed people decreased from 2015 onwards in Lithuania.
-This causes overestimation of the number of the unemployed in EUROMOD, in both 2015 and 2016 (the ratios are 1.13 and 1.30) because the input dataset does not capture fully the positive impact of growing economy on the Lithuanian labour market over the past years.
-As no adjustments are made to the employment situation in the baseline EUROMOD data, the number of employed and unemployed people remains stable throughout 2015-2018.
+Table 4.2 shows that the number of employed in EUROMOD data for 2016-2017 is well aligned with external statistics (with a ratio respectively of 0.95 between 0.96 the values).
+It is slightly worse for 2018, i.e., 0.94.
+The number of unemployed is also well aligned in 2016 (with a ratio of 1.20 compared to external statistics).
+The number of unemployed people decreased from 2016 onwards in Lithuania.
+This causes higher overestimation of the number of the unemployed in EUROMOD, in both 2017 and 2018 (the ratios are 1.36 and 1.55) because the input dataset does not capture fully the positive impact of growing economy on the Lithuanian labour market over the past years.
+As no adjustments are made to the employment situation in the baseline

+EUROMOD data, the number of employed and unemployed people remains stable throughout 2016-2018.

 We further discuss the results for non-simulated income sources (market income, non-simulated benefits and taxes).
-It should be noted that weights for the Lithuanian EU-SILC are calibrated only towards demographical variables.
+It should be noted that weights for the Lithuanian EU-SILC are calibrated only towards demographical variables126.
 No calibration is done towards the external income aggregates.
 Hence, the discrepancies between the aggregate amounts and recipiency of the major sources of income in the survey compared to those shown by external statistics might occur.
 The data on minor income sources, such as some small-scale benefits, collected in the survey might not be representative.
 The standard updating procedure applied in EUROMOD would not correct for this, but instead should move the estimates in the parallel way relative to the dynamics shown by external sources.
-We thus focus on validating the base year (i.e. 2015) and checking the dynamics of income in the following years.
+We thus focus on validating the base year (i.e. 2016) and checking the dynamics of income in the following years.